2016 Australian Grand Prix: Regulation changes

 The race saw the introduction of a new qualifying system.
 As before, qualifying was divided into three parts.
 However, instead of eliminating the slowest drivers at the end of each respective session, the slowest driver at a given point was now eliminated from contention every ninety seconds, with the countdown starting some minutes into every session.

 In a further change of regulations, tyre supplier Pirelli now made three instead of two tyre compounds available for each Grand Prix.
 For the Australian Grand Prix, these were the super-soft, soft and medium compounds.
 With Pirelli providing every driver with two sets of tyres for the race (of which one must be used) and an additional one for the third part of qualifying, drivers were able to choose ten additional sets of tyres out of the three compounds available.
 Notably, Mercedes drivers Lewis Hamilton and Nico Rosberg made different choices, with Rosberg opting for an additional set of mediums instead of soft tyres.
 The two Manor drivers chose the most conservative way, taking on four sets each of the medium and soft compounds.

-The race saw the competitive début of the Haas F1 Team, and its car, the Haas VF-16; and the return of Renault as a fully manufacturer-supported team after a four-year absence.
+The race saw the competitive debut of the Haas F1 Team, and its car, the Haas VF-16; and the return of Renault as a fully manufacturer-supported team after a four-year absence.